 Katharine Hepburn had one very close call with the leopard.
 She was wearing a skirt that was lined with little metal pieces to make the skirt swing prettily.
 When Hepburn turned around abruptly, the leopard made a lunge for her back.
 Only the intervention of the trainer's whip saved Hepburn.
 The leopard was not allowed to roam around freely after that, and Hepburn was more careful around it from then on.

-This movie fared so badly at the box office that Howard Hawks was fired from his next production at RKO and Katharine Hepburn bought out her contract to avoid being cast in the film Mother Carey's Chickens (1938).
-Coincidentally, Hepburn was labeled "box office poison" on the same day her contract was dissolved.
+This movie fared so badly at the box office that Howard Hawks was fired from his next production at RKO, and Katharine Hepburn bought out her contract to avoid being cast in the film Mother Carey's Chickens (1938).
+Coincidentally, Hepburn was labeled "box office poison" on the same day that her contract was dissolved.

-Cary Grant was not fond of the leopard that was used in the film.
+Cary Grant was not fond of the tame leopard that was used in the film.
 Once, to torture him, Katharine Hepburn put a stuffed leopard through a vent in the top of his dressing room.
 "He was out of there like lightning," wrote Hepburn in her autobiography Me: Stories of My Life.